42mcmaster/codroneEdu/drone00b_EditorTour.md

 ## 1. Watch the tour

-Watch the Python for Robolink tour video your instructor plays.
+Watch the Python for Robolink tour video (together in class) https://www.youtube.com/watch?v=-gKZ-JbVWOA.
 Follow along on your own machine as it goes.
 You will use the checklist in section 6 to prove you found everything.

 Python for Robolink is an IDE — an integrated development environment.
 That is a coding platform built for one job.
 This one is built for the CoDrone EDU.

 Open **codrone.robolink.com/edu/python/** in **Google Chrome**.
-Not Edge, not Safari, not Firefox.
-Some features only work in Chrome.
+It needs to be Chrome to ensure all features work.

 ---